 All of the systems I've talked about so far are well established.
 However, there are newer systems available that are built on the foundation of older systems, namely TADS 3 (often called T3) and Glulx.

-TADS 3 is the newest version of TADS, and is very much under development.
+TADS 3 is the latest version of TADS,.
 TADS 3 uses a different virtual machine than TADS does.
 T3 game files end in .t3x, to distinguish them from older .gam files.
-T3 interpreters are available from the /if-archive/programming/tads2/executables directory of the IF Archive.
+T3 interpreters are available from TADS.org.